-Product Overview:
+Product Overview

-At this point, you might be asking, “What differentiates the PX-S3000 from the PX-S1000?”, since these instruments share the same basic core features – same action, same tone, same speakers etc. The differences are that the PX-S3000 features 700 tones compared to 18 on the PX-S1000, the 3000 features a pitch bend wheel which is not present on the 1000, and the 3000 has an auto-accompaniment function with over 200 rhythms featuring a variety of drum kits and percussion instruments, also not present on the 1000.
+At this point, you might be asking, “What differentiates the PX-S3000 from the PX-S1000?”, since these instruments share the same basic core features – same action, same tone, same speakers etc. The differences are that the PX-S3000 features 700 tones compared to 18 on the PX-S1000, the 3000 features a pitch bend wheel which is not present on the PX-S1000, and the 3000 has an auto-accompaniment function with over 200 rhythms featuring a variety of drum kits and percussion instruments, also not present on the PX-S1000.

 Piano Action

-Piano Sound Engine:
+Piano Sound Engine

 The Casio PX-S3000 uses Casio’s AiR tone generator, which is essentially a 4-velocity layer sample-based synthesis engine.
 It comes with 192 note polyphony, 16 watts of power running through a fairly powerful stereo speaker system, and the acoustic piano tone in particular does a great job of highlighting specific harmonic relationships.
-Casio has developed some really interesting technology with regards to reverbs and chorus effects which can be accessed via the on-board ‘Sound Mode’.
-This feature creates a surround sound like experience, with both the on-board speakers and when playing with headphones.
-There’s also four types of hall simulator options which created the perception of playing in different concert hall settings.
+Casio has developed some really interesting technology with regards to reverbs and chorus effects which can be accessed via the onboard Sound Mode’.
+This feature creates a surround sound-like experience, with both the onboard speakers and when playing with headphones.
+There are also four types of hall simulator options that created the perception of playing in different concert hall settings.

 A really nice feature on the Casio PX-S3000 is the two ¼” stereo outputs, a huge plus for anyone looking to connect to an amplifier.
 A quirky decision Casio made here is that while the PX-S3000 features Bluetooth Audio lets you play along with your favorite songs, but it does not have Bluetooth MIDI.
-Usually at this price point, the reserve is true, with Bluetooth Audio typically reserved for much more expensive instruments.
+Usually, at this price point, the reserve is true, with Bluetooth Audio typically reserved for much more expensive instruments.

 Notable Features

 There are of course quite a few notable features found within the PX-S3000, but something that really stands out is the option to avoid plugging the piano into a power source with the AC adapter and to instead run it on battery power.
-The PX-S3000 can run for approximately 4 hours on AA batteries, which is a potentially critical feature for some gigging musicians.
+The PXS3000 can run for approximately 4 hours on AA batteries, which is a potentially critical feature for some gigging musicians.
 It’s also worth mentioning that the slim design Casio has come up with here is definitely one of the most compact 88-note digital piano designs on the market along with the Roland FP10.
 Other notable features include;

-- AiR Tone Generator Acoustic Simulator with damper resonance, string resonance, hammer response and key-off simulation
+- AiR Tone Generator Acoustic Simulator with damper resonance, string resonance, hammer response, and key-off simulation

 - 700 onboard sounds